 Eligibility: All faculty who are employed full-time at Carnegie Mellon University in any of the teaching, research, tenure or librarian/archivist track positions are eligible to apply.
 PhD, Master, and Undergraduate students may apply as co-applicants if an eligible faculty advisor agrees to serve as the principal applicant.

-Current Call for Proposals Deadline: Proposals must be received by October 31, 2013.
-Please contact Kellie McCaffrey at firstname.lastname@example.org for more information.
+Current Call for Proposals Deadline: Proposals must be received by April 27, 2014.
+Please send inquiries or questions to PNCfirstname.lastname@example.org.